haiderarbaz/freecodecamp/00-certified-full-stack-developer-curriculum/01-html/01-basic-html/03-theory/01-HTML-ATTRIBUTES.md

   ```

   - In the following example, we have an input element with the `type` attribute set to `checkbox`.
-  - `Inputs` are used to collect data from users, and the `type` attribute specifies the type of `input`.
+  - Inputs are used to collect data from users, and the `type` attribute specifies the type of input.
-  - In this case, this input is a `checkbox`.
+  - In this case, this input is a checkbox.
-  - The `checked` attribute is used to specify that the `checkbox` should be `checked` by default.
+  - The `checked` attribute is used to specify that the checkbox should be checked by default.
   - The `checked` attribute does not require a value.
-  - If it is present, the `checkbox` will be `checked` by default.
+  - If it is present, the checkbox will be checked by default.
   - If the attribute is not present, the checkbox will be unchecked.
-This is known as a `Boolean attribute`.
+This is known as a Boolean attribute.

-- There are several common `Boolean attributes` you will encounter in HTML, such as disabled, readonly, and required.
+- There are several common Boolean attributes you will encounter in HTML, such as disabled, readonly, and required.
 - These attributes are used to specify the state of an element, such as whether it is disabled, read-only, or required.

 - HTML has many attributes that can be used to customise the behaviour and appearance of elements on a webpage.